robertmartin8/PyPortfolioOpt/README.md

 ## Testing

-Tests are written in pytest (much more intuitive than `unittest` and the variants IMO), and I have tried to ensure close to 100% coverage.
+Tests are written in pytest (much more intuitive than `unittest` and the variants in my opinion), and I have tried to ensure close to 100% coverage.
 Run the tests by navigating to the package directory and simply running `pytest` on the command line.

 PyPortfolioOpt provides a test dataset of daily returns for 20 tickers: